Onur Bayramoğlu

 Onur Bayramoğlu (born 4 January 1990) is a Turkish professional footballer who plays for Eskişehirspor.

 Early career

 He grew up in a sporty family, as father was a former footballer and national table tennis player, his mother was volleyball player.
 He began his football career in 2001 at Eskişehir DSİ Bentspor.
 In 2008, he signed for Bozüyükspor who play in the Turkish second tier, and played 17 games, scoring 2 goals, during 2008–2009 season.
 His manager İsmail Ertekin likened his playing style to that of Kaká.

 Beşiktaş

 On 4 August 2009 he signed a 5-year contract with Beşiktaş.

 International career

-Onur has represented Turkey at youth level.
+Bayramoğlu has represented Turkey at youth level.
 He played his first game for Turkey U19 on 25 March 2009, against Russia.